inside.ewu.edu

 The Department of Sociology and Justice Studies believes that a university must educate broadly to enrich both career and life.
 Accordingly, students in the Criminal Justice program will complete social science foundation courses as well as core disciplinary courses.
 In order to assist them as they move into a variety of career paths, students must also complete coursework in an approved specialty track.

-Note: all 300- and 400-level CRIM courses have a prerequisite of sophomore standing or above.
+Note: All 300- and 400-level CRIM courses have a prerequisite of sophomore standing or above.

 Criminal Justice Courses